 Scholarships are granted to outstanding applicants who demonstrate excellence in community activities, work, volunteer experience, academic achievement and financial need.
 Recipients represent a variety of programs at M State - Wadena and are full-time, part-time, first-year and second-year students.
 WACF is organized on behalf of the Wadena campus of M State.
 Its mission is to raise, manage and distribute funds to further educational goals for the benefit of the M State campus.
-Since 2008, the foundation has awarded more than $100,000 in scholarships to help students reach their educational goals.
-Scholarship awards are made possible through generous donations to WACF.

 Thanks to support from electric utilities in the region, a donated electric substation is now providing unique training opportunities for students in the Electrical Line Worker program at Minnesota State Community and Technical College - Wadena.